bobgalesloot/dnb/README.md

 © BGEZ 2024

-The required parameter file can be found at https://www.dnb.nl/voor-de-sector/open-boek-toezicht/sectoren/pensioenfondsen/dnb-publiceert-definitieve-scenariosets-bij-wet-toekomst-pensioenen/.
+The required parameter file (by the Dutch central bank) can be found at https://www.dnb.nl/voor-de-sector/open-boek-toezicht/sectoren/pensioenfondsen/dnb-publiceert-definitieve-scenariosets-bij-wet-toekomst-pensioenen/.
 A sample parameter file (without the actual scenarios) has been included in this repository.